EasyHook/easyhook.github.io/_tutorials/nativehook.md

 Preparation:

  1. Create a new C++ console app
- 2. Install the EasyHook Native Package from NuGet (you will see more than one package if you search for EasyHook, you are after only the "EasyHook Native Package")
+ 2. Install the EasyHook Native Package from NuGet (you will see more than one package if you search for EasyHook, you are after only the "EasyHook **Native** Package").
+Alternatively you can download the EasyHook binary package and manually reference the EasyHook library and "easyhook.h" (see [Manually adding EasyHook to your C++ project](nativemanuallyaddref.html)).
  3. Adding `#include <easyhook.h>` will allow us to call the EasyHook functions.

 With our sample we will be demonstrating how to do the following: